 Be sure to look up into the sky this month.
 It's time for the Eta Aquarids.
-The Eta Aquarids meteor showers will begin around April 20 and continue until around May 21.
-The best times to view the Eta Aquarids will be very early on the mornings of May 5 and 6.
-Because May 6 is the date of the new moon and is also near the peak of the Eta Aquarids event, stargazers will be in for a treat with an extra dark, moonless sky playing host to the meteor shower.
+The Eta Aquarids meteor showers began around April 19 and will continue until around May 28.
+The best times to view the Eta Aquarids will be very early on the morning of May 6, around 4 a.m. local time.

 While the Eta Aquarids will be visible in the Northern Hemisphere, these meteor showers will be especially impressive in the Southern Hemisphere.
 Lucky sky watchers below the equator can expect to see 20 to 40 meteors per hour, depending on light pollution and weather.
 Stargazers in the more northerly latitudes can expect to see significantly fewer meteors, while sky watchers in the southern latitudes of the United States might be able to see between 10 to 20 meteors per hour under ideal conditions.